Prior setup: Before creating dwelling inputs, users need to choose a local folder that will act as their workspace. See Setting up Vulcan Software.

 Element and Zone pills

-Can be clicked to select and edit the element or zone (via the Element Editor); a double click focusses the element in the centre of the screen.
-A single zone is created by default when elements are drawn, additional zones can be added (but may be merged in compliance assessments).
+Click an element or zone pill to select and edit it in the Element Editor.
+Double click to centre it on screen.
+A single zone is created by default when elements are drawn; additional zones can be added, but may be merged in compliance assessments.

 Search bar